 Natasha is currently back in London after two premiers in Berlin at the end of 2017.

-* UPDATE : There are plans afoot to develop Trigger Warning (Young Vic 2015, Shoreditch Town Hall 2017) a jet-black comedy exploring the politics behind trigger warnings in an age of information overload and non-stop media coverage of non-stop international tragedies.
+* UPDATE ON TRIGGER WARNING : There are plans afoot to develop Trigger Warning (Young Vic 2015, Shoreditch Town Hall 2017) a jet-black comedy exploring the politics behind trigger warnings in an age of information overload and non-stop media coverage of non-stop international tragedies.

 Trigger Warning is a collaboration between the writer Marcelo Dos Santos and theatre maker/director Natasha Nixon and operates somewhere weird and fun between live art, dance, stand up and immersive theatre.